Team-XXL/pong_slayer/README.md

 To do both training and evaluation, you have to add both `-t` and `-e`.

     python main.py -t [nbr_ep] -e [nbr_ep] path/to/the/agent/brain
-If you want your program to load an existing Slayer, you have to use de `-r` option or `--resume`
+If you want your program to load an existing Slayer, you have to use de `-r` option or `--resume`.

 **Happy Pong Slay !🤗**